dhaneshwalte/vAcademy/README.md

 # VAcademy

-## Development server (FrontEnd)
+## Development server (Front End)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Development server (BackEnd)
+## Development server (Back End)

-Import The "BackEnd Application" on eclipse as Maven project, and run as "Java Application".
+Import The "Back End Application" on eclipse as Maven project, and run as "Java Application".
 This will run on `http://localhost:8080/`

 ## Further Details